shown in other instead.

-A cluster is an object that can contain a great number of identical meshes with the same material, which are managed as one object.
+A mesh cluster is an object that can contain a great number of identical meshes with the same material, which are managed as one object.
 Cluster meshes can be scattered either automatically, or each mesh can be positioned, rotated, and scaled manually.

 The mesh cluster is usually used for objects of the same type, for example, houses in neighborhoods.